eva-gallery/gallery/frontend/README.md

-# EcoS by LL studio
+# Frontend by LL studio

-This project is ecosystem for web apps developed by [LL studio](https://llstudio.sk) company.
+This project is developed by [LL studio](https://llstudio.sk) company.

-## Apps

-The project includes the following apps:

-- w3web
-- Framework
-- Templates
-- Datadmin
-- w3.creator
-- mailinator
-- VIKTOR*

-For more info check the webpage https://llstudio.sk/appky